 Stockholders' Rights under The Corporation Code Stockholders' Rights not in The Corporation Code Right to receive notices of meetings in accordance with the By-laws, which in turn, sets a 15-day rule for the delivery of the notice.
 Notices of stockholders' meeting, together with the definitive information statement, are distributed no later than 15 business days before the meeting.
+The notice and agenda are also published in newspapers of general circulation.
+In 2015, the notice, agenda and the Definitive Information Statement for the 2015 annual stockholders' meeting scheduled on May 19, 2015 were released to the stockholders on April 17, 2015, 32 days before the meeting.
+Moreover the notice and agenda were published on April 19, 2015 in The Philippine Star and The Manila Bulletin.
 Right to attend stockholders' meetings The stockholders of the Company are given the opportunity to directly ask Management and the Board during the open forum at stockholders' meetings in accordance with the guidelines set by the Company and announced at the start of the meetings